FNBUBBLES420-ORG/Assistive-AimGuide/readme.md

 Welcome to the **Assistive AimGuide** project!
 This tool is designed to enhance accessibility for gamers with **physical disabilities** by providing advanced AI-driven aiming assistance.
 It helps to level the playing field, allowing everyone to enjoy competitive and casual gaming environments.

-## 🚀 Features
-- 🎯 **Adaptive Aim Assistance**: Tailors aiming assistance to the specific needs of gamers with physical disabilities, using `YOLOv5` and `YOLOv8` and `YOLOv11` detection models.
-- 🔫 **Precision Control**: Allows for fine-tuning of aiming settings to ensure accessibility without overpowering gameplay.
-- 🖼️ **Customizable Zones**: Enables users to define areas on the screen for the tool to assist with, adapting to various game layouts and preferences.
-- 💻 **Dynamic Performance Adjustment**: Manages resolution and processing based on system performance to maintain smooth gameplay.
-- 🤖 **Arduino Leonardo** (***RECOMMENDED***): Integrates with Arduino for additional customization and hardware-based controls.
----
 ---
 ## Discord Support
 Join our Discord channel **Assistive AimGuide** for assistance, support, or to share your experience.